Ataba29/GoNatureProject/README.md

 all the other folders add them to your IDE.

+JavaFX jar files are included in the `Utilities` folder, installing them and linking them in the build path of the `GNServer` and `GNClient` is necessary.

 ## Documentation

 We encourage the creation of JavaDoc files for the following folders: